tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/推流域名管理/IP 黑白名单配置_intl_en.md

 <li>If you configure a blocklist, IP addresses on the list cannot access your streaming content.</li></ul></td>
 </tr><tr>
 <td>IP List</td>
-<td>You can add up to 200 items.
+<td>You can add up to 200 entries.
 Separate them with line breaks.<ul style="margin:0">
 <li>You can enter IP addresses or IP ranges (/8/16/24).
 The “IP address: port number” format is not supported.</li>
 <li>IPv6 is not supported currently.</li></ul></td>
 </tr>